pkpdapp-team/pkpdapp/README.md

 5. Set environment variables

-  - Edit the `.env` file in the root of the repository and edit the environment variables to correspond to your particular setup.
+  - Edit the `.env` file in the root of the repository and edit the following environment variables to correspond to your particular setup.
+The most important variables to alter are those corresponding to secret keys and passwords, others you can probably leave as-is.

 6. Install requirements